AnmolRattanSingh/data-science-S2023/challenges/c02-michelson-assignment.md

 ![](c02-michelson-assignment_files/figure-gfm/q4-cf-real-simulated-1.png)<!-- -->

 **Observations**: Similarities - Both the lines have a similar shape but differ at some peaks.
-Differences - Real data has more outlier points than the simulated data.
+Differences - The line graph for Real data moves out of the error bounds more times than the line graph for the Simulated data.

 ### **q5** You have access to a few other variables.
 Construct a few visualizations of `VelocityVacuum` against these other factors.
 Are there other patterns in the data that might help explain the difference between Michelson’s estimate and `LIGHTSPEED_VACUUM`?